cip4/Elk/src/docs/https/README.txt

  7. Connect your RFA implementing JDF Controller (for example Alces) to the Elk JDF Device using the URL http://localhost:8080/elk-printing/jmf
  8. You can check the contents of the keystores with the "keytool -list -keystore <ks-file.jks>" command The passwords are specified in the rfa.properties file
- 9. If this doesn´t work, send an email to markus.cip4<at>myman.se
+ 9. If this doesnï¿½t work, send an email to markus.cip4<at>myman.se

 --------------------------
 Default settings in tomcat